pyrevoid15/dangerous-field/README.md

 # dangerous-field
 A bullet-hell-esque game of my creation.

 Survive through all 17 levels of various quantities of enemies and claim victory.
 I may add more later, but this is what there is right now.
+By default, the game is may be set to the debug level.
+To actually progress through the game, change the starting level tag in the Game class to 0.

 ### About the player
 -Use arrow keys to move in any direction.